Nemikolh/oil-rs/parsers/src/README.md

 error when a symbol hasn't been defined or hasn't been imported but it exists within an other import.

-The harder part of this phase is with template / view.
+The harder part of this phase is with component / view.
 They're the ones using a lot of symbols.

 For this phase, additional symbols are added.
 Typically,